A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: METHOD

 \subsubsection{Sim2Real Transfer for \flores}

-Before deploying the RL policy on \flores, we contend with performance degradation caused by discrepancies in physics engines, dynamic modeling, and environmental configurations.
-To mitigate this sim-to-real gap, we employ domain randomization in Isaac Gym~\cite{makoviychuk2021isaac}, where key parameters such as joint friction, mass distribution, and dynamic properties are randomized (see Table \ref{tab:dr}), ensuring robust performance under diverse conditions.
-Additionally, we validate and fine-tune the policy in MuJoCo \cite{todorov2012mujoco}, thereby preserving the policy’s superior performance in a new simulation environment while reducing potential risks in real-world experiments.
+Before deployment, we address performance degradation caused by mismatches in physics engines, dynamic models, and environment configurations.
+To mitigate this sim-to-real gap, we apply domain randomization in Isaac Gym~\cite{makoviychuk2021isaac} to promote robustness under diverse conditions.
+We then validate and fine-tune the policy in MuJoCo~\cite{todorov2012mujoco}, preserving its performance in a new simulation environment while reducing risks in real-world experiments.

-We further incorporate extended domain randomization to address uncertainties arising from actuators and sensors.
-For instance, random perturbations are introduced to the motor strength and the PD controller to accommodate varying hardware deviations.
-We fix the communication frequency between the motor drive and PC at 4000 Hz to maintain precise synchronization of motor commands and smooth actions, and randomize external disturbance forces and push velocities to emulate potential real-world interactions.
-Moreover, variable observation delays are added to reflect latencies commonly present in sensor processing, thus significantly enhancing the policy’s robustness in real-world scenarios.
-Owing to these multi-faceted domain randomization strategies, our wheel-legged robot achieves a seamless transition from simulation to reality, maintaining robust performance even in complex and unstructured environments.
+We further extend domain randomization to actuator and sensor uncertainties: we perturb motor strength and PD gains to accommodate hardware deviations, randomize external pushes (forces/velocities) to emulate interactions, and inject variable observation delays to reflect perception latency.
+The communication frequency between the motor driver and PC is fixed at 4 kHz to stabilize command timing and smooth actions.
+Together, these strategies narrow the sim-to-real gap for our wheel-legged robot and maintain robust performance even in complex, unstructured environments.